From Words to Widgets for Controllable LLM Generation: User Study

 We then categorized the selected preference expressions for each created widget based on the taxonomy of the preference space in~\tabref{tab:preference_taxonomy}.
 As shown in~\tabref{tab:combined_widget_categories}, the most prominent trend is the strong association between sliders and Tone \& Style.
 In both the Jeopardy ($49.2\%$) and Exploration ($56.2\%$) tasks, participants predominantly chose sliders to adjust stylistic elements, likely favoring the granular, continuous control they provide for subjective qualities.
 In contrast, toggles were the primary choice for Content Constraints, accounting for over $60\%$ of toggle usage in both tasks.
 This suggests that participants viewed content constraints as binary decisions (either including or excluding specific information) which aligns naturally with the on/off functionality of toggles.
 Dropdowns served as the primary instrument for defining Audience \& Persona, representing nearly half of all dropdown interactions ($48.1\%$ in Jeopardy and $44.7\%$ in Exploration).
 This indicates that users prefer selecting from a predefined list of distinct categories when characterizing an intended audience.
 Steppers, while used less frequently overall, were heavily utilized for Length \& Conciseness (\eg $60\%$ in the Jeopardy task) and Format \& Structure, where incremental adjustments to output size or structural complexity were required.
 Overall, Tone \& Style ($30.2\%$) and Content Constraints ($28.1\%$) were the most frequently targeted categories for widget creation.

 \namedparagraph{Widget Adjustment} We then examined how frequently participants adjusted the values of these widgets after creation (\tabref{tab:widget_distribution_combined}).
 In the Jeopardy task, participants performed 460 configurations, with sliders accounting for the vast majority of interactions ($N=385$, 83.70\%), followed by toggles ($N=46$, 10.00\%).
 This trend was even more pronounced in the Exploration task, where sliders represented 88.67\% of all interactions ($N=274$).
-Across both tasks, steppers and dropdowns were configured the least frequently, totaling only 2.08\% and 4.03\% of all interactions, respectively.
-This indicates that while categorical widgets are typically used to establish stable constraints, sliders serve as the primary tool for iterative, granular refinement of the model's output.
+Across both tasks, steppers and dropdowns were configured the least frequently, totaling only 2.08\% and 4.03\%.
+This indicates that while categorical widgets are typically used to establish stable constraints, sliders serve as the primary tool for iterative, granular refinement of the model's output.\looseness=-1

-\namedparagraph{Jeopardy Task Performance} In the Jeopardy evaluation tasks, we assessed quality by evaluating whether each of the four target preferences for each version (\tabref{tab:jeopardy_tasks}) was met.
+\namedparagraph{Jeopardy Task Performance} In the Jeopardy evaluation, we assessed quality by evaluating whether each of the four target preferences for each version (Appendix~\ref{appendix:jeopardy_tasks}) was met.
+We used a two-rater validation process; one rater scored all outputs against predefined binary rubrics, while a second reviewed scores and flagged ambiguous cases for discussion.
 Each preference dimension was evaluated independently using a binary scoring system: 1 point if the criterion was clearly satisfied based on the overall impression and dominant characteristics of the text, 0 points otherwise.
 This yielded a maximum score of 4 points per version.
 Quality scores were significantly higher in the \tool condition (\(M=3.61, SD=0.55\)) than in the baseline (\(M=3.31, SD=0.67\); \(W=60.50, p=.036^{*}\)).
-This suggests that \tool helped participants achieve target preferences more precisely than NL prompting alone.
+This suggests that \tool helped users achieve target preferences more precisely than NL prompting alone.\looseness=-1